qernal/github-actions-release/README.md

 - Auto increment semver (with pattern matching on existing release naming)
 - Mark as pre-release
 - Dry run without release (for testing releases via non-release branches)
+- Fetch the latest release tag for an asset

 ## Workflow configuration